gpaumier/gp2/src/pages/play.rst

 I learned English and German in school, although my German was never conversational.
 A few years ago, I took two semesters of Spanish at the *Instituto Cervantes*, and I've been using Duolingo to keep learning since then.

-I've been curious to learn more about other language families, so I started learning Tagalog with Rosetta Stone, but took a break until I could learn more about its grammar another way.
-I've also made some first steps in Arabic.

 .. sidebar::
    :class: rowstart-2 rowspan-3